 - Reverse the casings inside out.
 You want the external part of the casing to be in contact with the meat.
 Tie one end of each casing with cotton twine, puncture a few small holes with a needle and fill with meat using a sausage machine and tie the other end.

 - Your sopressate are now all done and ready to be cured.
 Hang them in a cold and well ventilated room for 1 week for the skin to dry.
 After 1 week, lay them down on a wood board, cover completely with another wood board and put a weight (about 70-80 lbs) on the top board to put pressure on the sopressate.
 After 48 hours, remove and hang again to complete the curing process for another 3 weeks.
 Toward the end of the process you want to check on the hardness as it may take a few less or extra days depending on climate, size of the sopressate, etc.

 - Once cured, the sopressate must be stored in a cool part of the house in a bucket and completely covered with oil (vegetable oil is fine) or in vacuum sealed bags.

 Please Follow me on Instagram!

-Nonna Rosetta Rauseo, Appetizer Recipes, Meat Recipes, Campania Recipes, Intermediate Recipes, All Recipes, Christmas Recipes, Thanksgiving Recipes, Easter Recipes, Valentine's Day Recipes, Pork Recipes, Super Bowl Recipes, Mother's Day Recipes, Father's Day Recipes, Memorial Day Recipes, 4th July Recipes, Labor Day Recipes, Sopressata Recipes, Summer Appetizer-Side Recipes, Thanksgiving Appetizers and Sides Recipes, Christmas Appetizer Recipes, New Year's Eve Recipes
+Nonna Rosetta Rauseo, Appetizer Recipes, Meat Recipes, Campania Recipes, Intermediate Recipes, All Recipes, Christmas Recipes, Thanksgiving Recipes, Easter Recipes, Valentine's Day Recipes, Pork Recipes, Super Bowl Recipes, Mother's Day Recipes, Father's Day Recipes, Memorial Day Recipes, 4th July Recipes, Labor Day Recipes, Sopressata Recipes, Preserves Recipes, Summer Appetizer-Side Recipes, Thanksgiving Appetizers and Sides Recipes, Christmas Appetizer Recipes, New Year's Eve Recipes

 Thursday, 08 September 2016